 The NHS and Veganism15th January 2020

-A lot of well-known places have started to follow this trend with Greggs introducing the new ‘Steak Bake’ alongside the vegan ‘Sausage Roll’, and in most recent news it was revealed that the Golden Globe Awards offered a Plant-Based Menu for their star-studded Winners and Nominees.
+A lot of well-known places have started to follow this trend with Greggs introducing the new ‘Steak Bake’ alongside the vegan ‘Sausage Roll’.
+In most recent news it was revealed that the Golden Globe Awards offered a Plant-Based Menu for their star-studded Winners and Nominees.
 Similarly, the Unsung Hero Awards have also kept ‘on trend’ by offering a mostly vegan menu at our Awards at the Hilton in 2019 and are doing so again this year.

 Despite this, however, there has still been a growing interest in the NHS getting on-board in serving vegan options in Hospitals.
 According to a recent article from healthbusinessuk, the latest version of the Eatwell Guide has encouraged an increased consumption of plant-based foods.
-By making healthy vegan options available to staff, visitors and patients, this aims to help boost intakes of fruit and vegetables more regularly and limit their intake of fat, which could raise patient’s cholesterol.
+By making healthy vegan options available to staff, visitors and patients, this aims to help boost intakes of fruit and vegetables more regularly and limit their intake of saturated fat, which could raise patient’s bad cholesterol levels.

 Similarly, in light of this new Vegan ‘movement’ over recent years, the Lancashire Telegraph reported that hospitals in East Lancashire launched an “extensive vegan menu” as part of a campaign by The Vegan Society to cater to the growing number of vegans by offering more vegan options in the public sector.
 It is reported that the menu included quinoa with stir-fried vegetables and vegetable bean burgers.